John Turner (lyricist)

-James John Turner Phillips (born 7 July 1902) was an English lyricist who used the pen name John Turner.
+James John Turner Phillips (7 July 1902 – 14 April 1982) was an English lyricist who used the pen name John Turner.

 Biography

 He ran the Peter Maurice Music Company, whose most important lyricist was Geoffrey Parsons.
 The company specialized in adapting songs originally in foreign languages into the English language.
 He would usually assign a song to Parsons and when the latter was finished, suggest some changes.
 The credits for the English lyrics would then be given as "John Turner and Geoffrey Parsons".